-Dry stone walls are probably the oldest form of durable boundary that man created.
+Dry stone walls are likely one of the oldest forms of durable boundary that man created.
 In the British Isles, Skara Brae in the Orkney Islands is the best known example of ancient stonework.
-Dating from over 500 years ago, it is an amazing example of using skill to mould ones surroundings into a habitable space using the only available element suitable, stone.
+Dating from over 500 years ago, it is an amazing example of using skill to mould one’s surroundings into a habitable space, using the only suitable, available element – stone.
 Having been there myself, I can attest to the ingenuity of this long-lost community.
-The are several dwelling, which contain beds, shelving, hearths, latrines (emptying into natural waterways taking effluent away from the camp) and even fish tanks within the rooms that were supposedly used to keep live bait for fishing or even keep the catch alive longer and therefore preserve a precious resource that little longer.
+The are several dwellings which contain beds, shelving, hearths, and latrines (emptying into natural waterways taking effluent away from the camp).
+There are even fish tanks within the rooms that were supposedly used to keep live bait for fishing, or even keep the catch alive longer.
 All this created from stone.

-Fast forward a thousand years or so and dry stone walls are use to create enclosures for sheep and cattle once hunter gatherers began to settle down and farm the land.
-From this to dwelling houses and fortified structures such as the mysterious Scottish Brochs, cylindrical inpenetrable towers.
+Fast forward a thousand years or so and dry stone walls are used to create enclosures for sheep and cattle, once hunter-gatherers begin to settle down and farm the land.
+From this, over time, came dwellings and fortified structures such as the mysterious Scottish Brochs; cylindrical, impenetrable towers.

-Today, especially in Lancashire and The Forest of Bowland, our landscape is covered with dry stone walls which serve as still functioning farm walls, even if wire net fencing is sometimes added to make them fully stockproof.
-These walls are what’s remaining of our cultural heritage and ought to be maintained for that sake only.
+Today, especially in Lancashire and the Forest of Bowland, our landscape is covered with dry stone walls which serve as still-functioning farm walls, even if wire net fencing is sometimes added to make them fully stock-proof.
+These walls are what’s remaining of our cultural heritage and ought to be maintained for this, if nothing else.

 Walls are a low carbon boundary solution, particularly if you are repairing an existing stone wall with surrounding stone.
 If you erect a fence it is likely the steel or timber used to build it originated in another country and had to be transported here at environmental cost.
 Another consideration is that a properly built dry stone wall will outlast any fence by many decades.

 Dry stone walls are aesthetically pleasing and harmonious with the landscape.
-From the buff coloured Cotswold stone to the white limestones of the Dales and the multi coloured granites of West Wales, dry stone walls provide a canvas of different hues and textures that are pleasing to the eye.
-A wall can make a lovely decorative feature in a garden too, as well as an attractive boundary.
+From the buff-coloured Cotswold stone to the white limestones of the Dales and the multi-coloured granites of West Wales, dry stone walls provide a canvas of different hues and textures that are pleasing to the eye.
+A wall can make a lovely decorative feature in a garden, as well as an attractive boundary.

-So if you need a dry stone wall repaired in Bowland, The Ribble Valley and even the South West dales area around Malham to Settle, give me a call or email and I’ll see what I can do.
-I’m within 30-45 mins drive of Preston, Lancaster, Blackburn, Burnley and Settle.
-I’ll quote on small gaps of two days or less in The Ribble Valley, Hodder Valley and Wyresdale Valley.
+So if you need a dry stone wall built or repaired in Bowland, the Ribble Valley, Lancashire and even the South West Dales area (Malham to Settle), give me a call or an email.
+I am located within 30-45 minutes’ drive of Preston, Lancaster, Blackburn, Burnley, and Settle and will quote on small gaps of two days or less in the Ribble Valley, Hodder Valley and Wyresdale Valley.